 I was responsible for writing the copy for VIP clients’ introductory profiles, so while Jiang Tian talked things over with Zhou Hui, I sat to one side quietly observing her.
 Zhou Hui’s physique was bulky, and the lines around her eyes were fairly deep—perhaps the result of long hours and lack of self-care.
 But her words revealed her to be a rational-minded career woman with formidable capacities.

-Zhou Hui’s spousal requirements were very simple: Male, 211 credentials or higher, under 40, of average appearance or better, stable job, willing to marry within a year.
+Zhou Hui’s spousal requirements were very simple: Male, good academic credentials, under 40, of average appearance or better, stable job, willing to marry within a year.

 I immediately thought of the man who wanted to be married within six months.
 He even happened to be a similar age.
 Yangyang asked me message him.
 I couldn’t have guessed that upon hearing Zhou Hui’s age, he would recoil like a cat with its tail stepped on: “What?
 You want to introduce me to an old woman of 36?
 What could you possibly be thinking?”
 To fully communicate his anger, he deleted me on WeChat a few minutes later.